 Located in the Flemish Forest of Belgium, the Hechtel-Eksel Tree House was commissioned by the international paper producer Sappi and its communications agency Proximity BBDO.
 It was designed to show the company's continued commitment to sustainability and environmental protection.
 It is made up of two cabins on different levels, an interconnecting terrace, stairs and, of course, some steel supports.
 By using self-screwing supports instead of concrete, the Hechtel-Eksel Tree House reduces its impact on the forest floor.

-12,162 clicks in 25 w
+Research: 47,689 clicks in 178 w

 More Stats +/-